Fourth-order suboptimality of nominal model predictive control in the presence of uncertainty: Stochastic optimal control and suboptimality

+While \eqref{eq:optval_finhorz} defines the solution to \eqref{eq:stochOCP}, for $\sigma\neq 0$ this will in general be intractable without approximations.
 However, by setting $\sigma=0$ in \eqref{eq:optval_finhorz}, we obtain the DP recursion corresponding to the nominal OCP \eqref{ocp:nominal}.
 The idea of CEC is to apply the policy obtained by solving \eqref{eq:optval_finhorz} for $\sigma=0$, even if the system actually follows dynamics with $\sigma \neq 0$.
 We introduce the shorthands

 for this policy and its evaluation \eqref{eq:poleval_finhorz} on a system with uncertainty level $\sigma$.

 The resulting suboptimality is defined as the difference of the optimal value function at $k=0$ and the value function resulting from the evaluation of $\poltraj^\ce$,